Plot for Peace

 Using patience, perseverance – mainly at his own expense – this extraordinary man worked alone for years keeping focus on the pieces whilst never losing sight of the big picture, liaising and bringing together viciously-feuding parties to save lives and create a better world and thanks to this incredible documentary the world can finally learn of his staggering achievements and well deserved place in history.

-Plot for Peace is released in select UK cinemas 14th March 2014, for further information visit here.
+Plot for Peace is released in select cinemas on 14th March 2014.